-Any senior enrolled in courses at a state-supported community college may re-enter a high school within the District as a full-time student at the end of the semester.
+Any senior enrolled in courses at a statesupported community college may re-enter a high school with the District as a full-time student at the end of the semester.

-Any passing grade received in courses taken at any statesupported community college may be accepted toward graduation requirements from Osceola County schools.
+Any passing grade received in courses taken at any state-supported community college may be accepted toward graduation requirements from Osceola County schools.

-In order to be given credit for full-time attendance, seniors shall be enrolled in fifteen (15) semester hours at a statesupported community college.
+In order to be given credit for full-time attendance, seniors shall be enrolled in fifteen (15) semester hours at a state-supported community college.
 Each high school course shall be considered as equivalent to three (3) semester hours at the aforementioned community college.

-Students in grades 10-12 may obtain credit toward graduation by participating in Junior Achievement, subject to the following conditions:

-- A. The student must successfully complete the planned program which entitles him to a Certificate of Achievement.
-A minimum of sixty (60) hours must be invested in the program by the student, forty-eight (48) of which must be spent in regular company meetings. - B. The student shall receive a Pass/Fail evaluation by his instructor. - Achiever Record Card, indicating the hours of participation required in (1) above, shall be sent by the project director to the principal of each participant's school. - D. One-half (1/2) credit toward graduation shall be granted to the student who meets the conditions outlined above. - E. The maximum credit which may be accrued toward graduation by any student shall be one-half $(\frac{1}{2})$ credit.
+- 6.3.4.
+Junior Achievement Credit Toward Graduation Students in grades 10-12 may obtain credit toward graduation by participating in Junior Achievement, subject to the following conditions: - A. The student must successfully complete the planned program which entitles him to a Certificate of Achievement.
+A minimum of sixty (60) hours must be invested in the program by the student, forty-eight (48) of which must be spent in regular company meetings. - B. The student shall receive a Pass/Fail evaluation by his instructor. - C. At the close of the Junior Achievement term, the completed Achiever Record Card, indicating the hours of participation required in A, above, shall be sent by the project director to the principal of each participant's school. - D. One-half (%) credit toward graduation shall be granted to the student who meets the conditions outlined above.

+E. The maximum credit which may be accrued toward graduation by any student shall be one-half (1/2) credit.
-6.3.5.
-Vocational Education Work Cooperative Program Students enrolled in any Vocational Education Work Cooperative Program may earn credit toward graduation as follows:

-A. A student must work a minimum of 288 hours on the job during the school year in order to receive one (1) credit.

-- B. A student must work a minimum of 576 hours on the job during the school year in order to receive two (2) credits. - C. Half credits may be earned at the completion of 144 hours on the job. - D. A maximum of two (2) credits may be earned in this manner during the school year. - E. The school year shall be considered to include the summer months immediately following the close of the regular school year. - F. All hours must be verified and documented by the student's employer.
+- 6.3.5.
+Vocational Education Work Cooperative Program Students enrolled in any Vocational Education Work Cooperative Program may earn credit toward graduation as follows: - A. A student must work a minimum of 288 hours on the job during the school year in order to receive one (1) credit. - B. A student must work a minimum of 576 hours on the job during the school year in order to receive two (2) credits. - C. Half credits may be earned at the completion of 144 hours on the job. - D. A maximum of two (2) credits may be earned in this manner during the school year. - E. The school year shall be considered to include the summer months immediately following the close of the regular school year. - F. All hours must be verified and documented by the student's employer.